 EFFECTIVE PLANNING: Policy

-- coordinated land use,
+- coordinated land use;

-- sustainable and resilient infrastructure investment,
+- sustainable and resilient infrastructure investment;

+- full community participation, including hard-to-reach populations.
 The public should have ample opportunity to provide input before policymakers make decisions on land use, housing, and transportation.

 State policymakers should require local governments to plan for a variety of affordable and appropriate housing options interspersed throughout the community.

+Comprehensive land-use plans that address housing and transportation should guide community design and development decisions.
+These plans should address related issues, including public health, pollution, and climate change.
 Policymakers should conduct a health impact assessment for land-use, transportation, and community design projects.
 They should support coordinated efforts to improve population health by adopting a Health in All Policy.